Fauna of Romania: Herbivores and omnivores

 Large species of non-carnivorous mammals in Romania include the Carpathian boar, fallow deer, red deer, roe deer and the chamois.

 The endangered saiga antelope was once common in Moldavia and Eastern Wallachia, but has gone all but extinct in the 18th century.
-Today only a few specimens survive in a small natural reserve in the northeastern county of Botoșani.
+Today only a few specimens survive in a small natural reserve in the north-eastern county of Botoșani.
 The chamois is a protected species in Romania and is the subject of several conservation efforts.

 The European bison, the largest European land mammal, became extinct in the region in the 18th century, However, in 1958, Romania began the reintroduction of the bison into its nature reserves.
 In the 21st century, Romania also began reintroducing the European bison in the wild, the ninth country to do so as part of a continent-wide effort that saw the total number of bison in Europe go from 54 captive individuals in 1927 to more than 7000 in 2018.
-In 2016, there were over 100 bison living in wild or semi-wild areas in different regions of Romania.
+In 2022, there were over 200 bison living in wild or semi-wild areas in regions of Romania.

 Romania is also home to the Danube Delta horses, a population of feral horses that has lived for hundreds of years in and around Letea Forest in the Danube Delta and is possibly the last sizable population of wild horses in Europe.
-After collective farms were closed down in the 1990s, the population was supplanted by freed horses and by the beginning of the 21st century, it increased to around 4000 individuals, turning them into a threat to the protected flora of the region.
+After collective farms were closed in the 1990s, the population was supplanted by freed horses and by the beginning of the 21st century, it increased to around 4,000 individuals, turning them into a threat to the protected flora of the region.
 Following media and public outrage in 2011, authorities walked back on the initial plan of killing the horses and the population is now controlled through birth-control vaccines.

 Carnivores

-The large species of carnivores living in Romania are the European wildcat, the Eurasian lynx, the red fox, the golden jackal, the grey wolf and the brown bear.
+The large carnivores living in Romania are the European wildcat, the Eurasian lynx, the red fox, the golden jackal, the grey wolf and the brown bear.

-There are over 6000 brown bears living in Romania, in one of the largest concentrations in Europe.
-Because of the increasing number of interactions with settled areas, including a number of attacks, but also because the "optimum size of the population of brown bear, from an ecological, social and economic point of view" is around 4000, the Romanian government announced plans in 2018 for a culling of about 2000 of the country's brown bears.
+There are over 6,000 brown bears living in Romania, in one of the largest concentrations in Europe.
+Because of the increasing number of interactions with settled areas, including a number of attacks, but also because the "optimum size of the population of brown bear, from an ecological, social and economic point of view" is around 4,000, the Romanian government announced plans in 2018 for a culling of about 2000 of the country's brown bears.
 This measured was met with hostility by many conservationist organisations and the public.

 Marine mammals

-One species of porpoise (Phocoena phocoena) and several species of dolphins live in the Black Sea off the cost of Romania.
-While the endangered Mediterranean monk seal still occurs in the Black Sea, it has not been recorded in Romanian waters for several decades.
+One species of porpoise (Phocoena phocoena) and several species of dolphins live in the Black Sea off the coast of Romania.
+While the endangered Mediterranean monk seal still appears in the Black Sea, it has not been recorded in Romanian waters for several decades.